on7dq/Forty-Niner-PLL/README.md

 PTT delay, CQ WPM, RIT, SPLIT, SPOT, etc ...
 All parameters and the last used frequency are stored in EEPROM in the Arduino.

-The code includes a DDS for sidetone generation as a pure sinewave, a calibration routine for the Si5351 to 1/100th of a Hz.
+The code includes a DDS routine for generation of a pure sinewave sidetone, and a calibration routine for the Si5351 to 1/100th of a Hz.

 Credits